PSYCH 718 : Psychotherapeutic Assessment and Formulation

-- Demonstrate an understanding of and appraise the DSM-5 diagnostic system.
-(Capability 1, 2 and 3)
+- Demonstrate and apply knowledge of the DSM-V diagnostic system (Capability 1, 2 and 3)

-- Demonstrate the ability to write assessment reports that synthesise (i) client/family presenting problems/history of these problems, (ii) client/family presentation, (iii) client/family background and developmental history and, (iv) issues associated with safety and risk.
-(Capability 1, 2, 4, 5 and 6)
+- Demonstrate the ability to write assessment reports that analyse: (i) client/family presenting problems/history of these problems (ii) client/family presentation (iii) client/family background and developmental history (iv) issues associated with safety and risk (Capability 1, 2, 4, 5 and 6)

-- Demonstrate a critical and informed understanding of the importance, in assessment and formulation, of (i) Socio-cultural influences (e.g., gender/identity issues, cultural factors, socio-economic resources) and, (ii) interpersonal processes (e.g., the psychologist’s values, the client’s relational style).
-(Capability 1, 2, 4, 5 and 6)
+- Demonstrate an understanding of the importance, in assessment and formulation, of: (i) Socio-cultural influences (e.g., gender/gender identity issues, cultural factors, socio-economic resources) (ii) interpersonal processes (e.g., the psychologist’s values, the client’s relational style) (Capability 1, 2, 4, 5 and 6)

 |Final Exam||50%||Individual Examination|